 - Environmental presence

 Important features to consider

 Cost: The price tag for an automatic litter box can range from a minimum of $100 to $450.
 This doesn’t include the cost of litter and the accessories the box may require.
 Also, a good rule of thumb for the number of litter boxes in your house is one per cat, plus an additional one.

-Effectiveness in cleaning: The whole purpose of buying a self-cleaning/automatic litter box is in its name.
+Effectiveness in cleaning: We spend enough time cleaning up pet fur, so the whole purpose of buying a self-cleaning/automatic litter box is in its name.
 You want a product that fulfills its claims.
 It’s important to consider what type of mechanism the litter box uses to clean the waste.
 Does it rake?
 Does it scoop?
 Does it sift?
 We found that sifting did much better than raking, with scoops performing somewhere in between.

 Impact on cat’s usage: Transitioning any cat to change can be a difficult undertaking.
 You have to be careful in not disrupting your cat’s habitat too much, regardless of how convenient it is to your lifestyle.
 If the design is very different than what your cat is used to, consider keeping their regular litter box around to ease the transition (and your ability to return the new box to the manufacturer if the cat won’t touch it.)

 Setup and programmable features: Nobody likes reading through long pages of manuals to set up a new product.
 It’s also important to note what features are available with your litter box.
 Can it be programmed to clean at certain times?
 Is there an indicator for how many times your cat has used it?

 Environmental presence: Your cat’s bathroom area shouldn’t be a statement piece in your home.
 It should be able to coexist with your living space and not be so loud that it frequently annoys you.